 SH: We did!
 Honestly, we never really take ourselves too seriously.
 We enjoy making music and we enjoy each other’s company, and we just try and push that through into the music we make.
-When we recorded our first singles, we used to burn them onto blank discs and then put them in Greggs bags and sell them at shows. (laughs)
+When we recorded our first singles, we used to burn them onto blank discs and put them in Greggs bags to sell them at shows [laugh].

 Yeah I’ve heard about that, your favourite packaging for merch is like pastry bags or something.

-Being named after a Vic Reeves and Bob Mortimer sketch, it’s obvious that a degree of satire permeates much of what the band does.
+Being named after a Vic Reeves and Bob Mortimer sketch, it’s obvious that a degree of satire permeates the band.
 How do you think The Shakamoto Investigation’s songwriting is enhanced by including those elements of satire and comedy?